-42 - Public Education and Governmental Programming (PEG) Fund
+42 - Public Education and Governmental Programming Fund (PEG)

 Fees paid to the City by state-issued cable/video franchises under Chapter 66 of the Texas Utilities Code.
-These fees are to be used only for the purchase of capital items such as buildings, equipment and cameras related to PEGs.
-No operating costs may be paid with these dollars.
+These fees are to be used only for the purchase of capital items such as buildings, equipment, cameras related to PEG's.
+No operating costs can be compensated with these dollars.